Disco Labs’ Gavin Ballard On All Things Composable Commerce

 • Having a composable approach to your tech stack means you can freely customize the experience for omnichannel shoppers and not be limited to your ecommerce platform’s integrations

-• Find a powerful and flexible “glue” like an agency or an in-house team to stitch together different integrations from multiple solution partners
+• To adopt composable commerce, you’ll need to find a powerful and flexible “glue” (like an agency or an in-house team) to stitch together different integrations and solutions

 [28:21]

-• More and more merchants are leveraging pre-sales and crowdfunding to test market demand, generate hype, activate a brand’s community, optimize inventory levels and avoid overstock or understock issues
+• More and more merchants are leveraging pre-sales and crowdfunding to test market demand, generate hype, activate a brand’s community, and optimize inventory levels

-• Pre-sale promotes good cash flow management because you can reliably predict your inventory demand
+• Pre-sale promotes good cash flow management because you can reliably forecast demand

 [34:27]

-How to use preselling and crowdfunding as a powerful acquisition model
+How to use presales as an acquisition model

-• Classic men’s clothing Taylor Stitch creates its own crowdfunding platform and gets customers involved in the product creation process, driving both customer acquisition, engagement, and loyalty
+• Classic men’s clothing Taylor Stitch created its own crowdfunding platform.
+With it, the brand drives customer engagement and loyalty by getting customers involved in the product creation process

 [37:16]